Lake Mburo National Park: Wildlife

 The park hosts zebra, hippopotamus, impala, warthog, common eland, African buffalo and over 300 bird species.
-Predators may include the lion, leopards, hyenas, genets, civets, jackals and serval cats, and since 2015 there is a population of Rothschild giraffes.
+Predators may include the lion, leopard, hyenas, genets, African civet, jackals and serval, and since 2015 there is a population of Rothschild's giraffe.

 The protected area was considered a 'lion conservation unit' by the IUCN in 2005, despite lions no longer occurring here.
 Lions were eliminated by the indigenous people in the 1980s, but there were reports in early 2015 of a single lion roaming the areas of Miriti, Kashara, Warukiri and Rwonyo.
 Because this was considered problematic by the local residents, a solution offered was to translocate the lion to the zoo.
 At the same time, park management floated the idea of reintroducing lions to the park.
 The lion roaming the area eventually attacked and injured three people, causing a large crowd of the enraged community to hound the animal with stones and sticks.
 The Uganda Wildlife Authority made the decision to kill the animal, as the community was angry and the situation had become dangerous.
 It is thought to have migrated from Kagera Game Reserve in Tanzania.

 A problem facing grazers in the park are the changes in habitat occurring over time.
 Most areas which were formerly grassland in the park have changed into bushveld or forest as the invasive native shrubby tree species Acacia hockii has colonised these areas.
 The acacia in turn is protecting other bush and tree species, which are growing faster and thicker.
 This afforestation is forcing animals into the surrounding ranches and private land, causing them to be resented as pests.
 Uganda has tried to organise these areas into controlled hunting areas for sport, but land owners complain the money this generates is being spent on community projects such as schools, health centres and roads rather than addressing individual challenges resulting from problem animals.
 The procurement of an excavator for habitat management, different wildfire regimes, fencing, translocating excess animals, wildlife ranching for the hunting industry, community tourism, licensing more sport hunting companies and increasing quotas may alleviate this; the local community is permitted to uproot acacia for firewood, but this has proved ineffective.
 Hyenas and bushbuck in particular are considered problem animals.